jayrambhia/jayrambhia.github.com/_posts/2017-04-26-android-litho-navigation.markdown

 title: Navigation with Litho
 description: Navigate to different screens and components with Litho - Android
 keywords: [android, android development, androiddev, dev, litho, react, ui, gif, gifs, search, engine, facebook, open source, recyclerview with Litho, props in Litho, state in Litho, navigation with Litho]
+series: litho-android
+series_description: Making a simple screen for demo is usually easy but integrating navigation in another framework is always an ardent task for any android developer.
+In this article we are going to open the GIF in full screen and explore possible navigation methods.
 ---

 This is the third post in series of exploring Litho.
 In the first post - [Android GIF search engine with Litho](/blog/android-litho-gifs), we explored some key aspects of Litho - LayoutSpec, MountSpec, Use Glide to load images, Update RecyclerView data, etc. In the second post - [Managing State in Litho](/blog/android-litho-state), we dabbled around with state in Litho components.
 If you're not familiar with Litho, I would suggest you to go through the previous posts.

 In this brief post, we will see how we can easily navigate using Litho.
 In our main component - HomeComponent, we display a grid of GIFs.
 Now, we will create another component - FullScreenComponent to display the GIF in full screen mode.
-For navigation, we'll use Litho components instead of different acitivites or fragments.
+For navigation, we'll use Litho components instead of different activities or fragments.

 # LithoView
 As you would have seen the first post, we create a view - `LithoView` and set it as the content of our MainActivity.
 LithoView is a special `ViewGroup` tailored to handle `Component` and `ComponentTree`.
 We can easily switch components of this view and we are going to use this property for navigation.
 When the user clicks on a GIF, we will create a new FullScreenComponent and set it in our root (LithoView) and when the user pressed back, we will catch it in `onBackPressed` and update root with the HomeComponent.